geodezyx.stats package

 Parameters:

-• mode (str, optional) – Calculation mode.
-Can be ‘median’ or ‘mean’.
-The default is ‘median’.
+• mode (str, optional) – Mode for computing deviation center: ‘median’ or ‘mean’.
+Default is ‘median’.

 Returns: